 A forensic exam is done to collect and preserve evidence that can be used in court.
 This is commonly referred to as collecting a “rape kit”.
 Evidence is best collected as soon as possible or at least within 96 hours of the sexual assault or rape.
 Some people may wish to report the sexual assault or rape as a crime, while others may not want to report it.
-This can be a difficult decision, and no one should be forced into making a choice right away..
-In Indiana, evidence can be held for up to one year.
-Many people report that prosecuting their rapist helps re-establish a sense of control in their lives, aiding in their recovery, according to the Abuse & Incest National Network.
+This can be a difficult decision, and no one should be forced into making a choice right away.
+In Indiana, evidence can be held for up to one year before making a police report.
+According to the Abuse & Incest National Network, many people report that prosecuting their rapist helps re-establish a sense of control in their lives, aiding in their recovery.
 Still, deciding whether or when to file a police report is a personal decision.

 What can I expect during the forensic exam?

 - You will be seen by a physician or a Sexual Assault Nurse Examiner (SANE) who has been specially trained to provide care for persons who have been sexually assaulted.
 Remember to ask questions if you do not understand and that you can REFUSE any part of the exam if you so choose.

 - You will be asked to sign consents to do the exam, to take photos and to release information to law enforcement if you choose to do so.

 - You will be asked general questions about your health, past health problems and medications that you take.
 You will also be asked about possibility of pregnancy before the assault and your last menstrual period.

 - You will be asked to give a detailed history of the assault.
 This will include the details including the date and time of the assault, where it occurred and what you have done since the assault occurred.
 If you are wearing the clothing you wore during the assault, you will be asked to give it as evidence.
 If you have already changed clothes, you may be asked to give your underwear as evidence.

 - You will be asked to change into a gown.